getodk/central-backend/docs/api.md

 The `instanceId` that is submitted with the initial version of the submission is used permanently to reference that submission logically, which is to say the initial submission and all its subsequent versions.
 Each subsequent version will also provide its own `instanceId`.
 This `instanceId` becomes that particular version's identifier.

 So if you submit a submission with `<orx:instanceID>one</orx:instanceID>` and then update it, deprecating `one` for version `two`, then the full route for version `one` is `/v1/projects/…/forms/…/submissions/one/versions/one`, and for `two` it is `/v1/projects/…/forms/…/submissions/one/versions/two`.

+As of version 1.4, a `deviceId` and `userAgent` will also be returned with each submission.
+For each submission of a version, the submitting client device may transmit these extra metadata.
+If it does, those fields will be recognized and returned here for reference.

 + Parameters
     + instanceId: `uuid:85cb9aff-005e-4edd-9739-dc9c1a829c44` (string, optional) - The `instanceId` of the initially submitted version.
 Please see the notes at the top of this documentation section for more information.